w3c/wai-tutorials/source/images/functional.html.erb.md

 ## Image used alone as a linked logo
 {:.ex}

 The following image is the only content of a link that leads to the W3C homepage.
-It has the text alternative “W3C home” to indicate where the link will take the user. (if there is other text in the link to identify the destination, see [“Logo image within link text” example](#logo-image-within-link-text).)
+It has the text alternative “W3C home” to indicate where the link will take the user (see [“Logo image within link text” example](#logo-image-within-link-text) if there is other text in the link to identify the destination):

 {::nomarkdown}
 <%= sample_start %>